vesoft-inc/nebula/src/tools/spark-sstfile-generator/README.md

 DEBUG_LEVEL=0 make shared_lib
 DEBUG_LEVEL=0 make rocksdbjava
 ```
-_make sure to keep consistent with DEBUG_LEVEL, or there will be some link error like `symbol not found`
+_make sure to keep consistent with DEBUG_LEVEL when building, or there will be some link error like `symbol not found`
 2. run `sbt assembly` to package this project to a spark job jar, which is default named: `nebula-spark-sstfile-generator.jar`
 3. run `jar uvf nebula-spark-sstfile-generator.jar librocksdbjni-linux64.so libnebula_native_client.so` to replace the `*.so` files packaged inside the dependency org.rocksdb:rocksdbjni:5.17.2,or some error like following will occur when spark-submit: